 Social and Mobile Apps: The Escalating Cost of Non-Compliance

 Maybe you’ve also noticed the increased focus and scrutiny from the SEC, FINRA, CFTC and other regulatory bodies via Regulatory Priorities letters.
-Or you’ve seen increased, expensive regulatory enforcement for improper or unauthorized use of digital communications.
+Or you’ve seen increased, expensive regulatory enforcement for improper or unauthorized use of digital communication tools.

-- A distributed workforce, where the activities of remote staff are more difficult to detect and monitor
+- Distributed workforce: Hybrid work makes the activities of remote staff more difficult to detect and monitor

-Additionally, in weighing the potential risk and cost of regulatory action resulting from the misuse of these technologies, some may have relied upon previous enforcement patterns since the passage of the original FINRA 11-39 rule on social media, or the latter amendment to include text and other messaging formats under FINRA 17-18.
+Many firms relied on previous enforcement patterns since the passage of the original FINRA 11-39 rule on social media, or the latter amendment to include text and other messaging formats under FINRA 17-18.
 Here are a few enforcement examples from the last few years for reference:

-- In September of 2020, FINRA fined a brokerage firm $100,000 for willfully violating recordkeeping rules by allowing prohibited text message communications
+- September 2020: A brokerage firm was fined $100,000 for willfully violating recordkeeping rules by allowing prohibited text message communications

-- In December 2021, the SEC and CFTC fined a global bank $200 million for failure to preserve records after the bank admitted that its employees often communicated about securities business matters on their personal devices and for using text messages, WhatsApp and personal email accounts
+- December 2021: the SEC and CFTC fined a global bank $200 million for failure to preserve records and for using text messages, WhatsApp and personal email accounts

 This is not to imply that all firms are behaving negligently.
 It is more to suggest that the time and expected negative outcome could have easily been lower on the investment priority list than items with a higher probability or history of larger regulatory fines.
 With the most recent regulatory actions in mind, it may be time to revisit that analysis.